pharmpy/pharmpy/docs/covsearch.rst

 Algorithm
 ~~~~~~~~~

-The current default search algorithm `'scm-forward-then-backward'` consists in
+The current default search algorithm `'scm-forward-then-backward'` consists of
 the SCM method with forward steps followed by backward steps.
+The covariate effects that are added are
+dependent on the effects that are already present in the input model.
+All covariate effects that are
+initially part of the model but are *not* part of the search space will be removed before starting
+the search.
+Covariate effects that are part of both the search space *and* the model will be left in
+the model but are removed from the search space.
+If any filtration is done, a new "filtered_input_model"
+is created, otherwise the input model will be used.

 .. graphviz::